rawmodel/framework/README.md

 ## Usage

+Below we explain some of the most important features that this package provides.
+You should check the API section to see a complete list of features.

 ### Defining Fields

 Model fields are defined using the `defineField` method.
 The code below is an example of a basic model class with a property `name` of type `Any`.